dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-result-v9.4.0.md

 ## enableResultVerification

-Enable **result verification** feature to improve the accuracy of barcode results for video streaming barcode decoding.
+Enable **result verification** on the barcode results of video streaming barcode decoding.
 This feature is not enabled by default.

 There are 2 way for you to get barcode results: